ZTatman/freelint-vscode/README.md

 - **Lint Current File with FreeLint**: Manually trigger linting for the current file
 - **FreeLint: Debug Log Current File**: Show detailed linting information for debugging purposes
 - **FreeLint: Create Test JSX File**: Create a sample JSX file with common linting issues for testing
+- **FreeLint: Toggle On/Off**: Enable or disable FreeLint functionality

+## Status Bar Integration

+FreeLint provides a status bar indicator that shows whether linting is currently enabled.
+You can click this indicator to quickly toggle FreeLint on or off without having to use the command palette.

+- **$(check) FreeLint**: Indicates that FreeLint is enabled
+- **$(x) FreeLint**: Indicates that FreeLint is disabled

 ## Default Rules